Qbizinc/airflow3-sandbox-data-pipeline/README.md

 sudo docker compose up -d
 ```

-IMPORTANT: When launching an EC2 instance you might have to change the commented lines to an elastic/public URL
+IMPORTANT: When launching an EC2 instance you might have to change the lines to an elastic/public URL

 ```yaml
 AIRFLOW__WEBSERVER__BASE_URL: http://airflow-api-server:8080